firozkhan18/technologies-notes/java/java-programming-question-answer-3-emp-mgmt.md

 ```

-//Query 3.2 : Print the name of all departments in the organization?
+### Query 3.2 : Print the name of all departments in the organization?

-//Use distinct() method after calling map(Employee::getDepartment) on the stream.
+Use distinct() method after calling map(Employee::getDepartment) on the stream.
 It will return unique departments.

 ```java